GLOBAL MARKETS-Stocks edge higher, data offsets Apple's plunge

 January’s flash euro zone purchasing managers index pointed to more weakness ahead for a region already mired in recession.
 But it also hinted at improvement later in the year.

+“The pace of recession is clearly easing,” said Marco Valli, chief euro zone economist at UniCredit.

+The data showed the contrasting fortunes of Germany and France, with German activity at its strongest levels in a year and the French PMI at its lowest level since March 2009.

 The growing confidence in the pace of China’s economic recovery helped keep Brent crude oil above $113 a barrel.
-Brent settled 48 cents higher at $113.28.
+Gold fell $16.44 to $1,668.70 an ounce.

 U.S. crude futures rose 72 cents to settle $95.95 a barrel.